thosgood/this-weeks-finds/markdown/251-300/week289.md

 "displacement".

 But what about the minus sign?
-That's no big deal: it's the result of some arbitrary conventions.
-P is defined to be the *outwards* pressure of the gas on our piston.
+That's no big deal: it's the result of some arbitrary conventions. $P$ is defined to be the *outwards* pressure of the gas on our piston.
 If this is *positive*, *reducing* the volume of the gas takes a *positive* amount of energy --- so we need to stick in a minus sign.
 I could eliminate this minus sign by changing some